Last updated: May 12, 2023

 Anyone aged 16 and older can get started by applying for an M1 licence, which is valid for 90 days.
 All that’s required is a pass on both a written test and an eye test, and you’ll be ready to ride.

-In Ontario, most motorcycle schools require students to earn their M1 prior to registration, however, there are a few intro classes available where you can hop on a bike without having an M1 licence.
+Most motorcycle schools in Ontario require students to earn their M1 prior to registration, however, there are a few intro classes available where you can hop on a bike without having an M1 licence.
+Keep in mind that most beginner courses include the M2 test, but these don’t.

 Here’s a quick list of questions to ask, and what to look for when choosing your riding school: